 - Do 21 Nov Alex van Stipriaan – Plantation slavery in the Caribbean

 - Do 28 Nov Ellen Neslo – The coloured elite in colonial Suriname 1800-1863

 - Do 4 Dec Valika Smeulders – Slavery; heritage in Ghana & Curaçao

 - Drs Reggie Baay, Dr Aminata Cairo, Mr Mitchell Esajas, Dr Wayne Modest, Dr Ellen Neslo, Dr Valika Smeulders

 Assessment will be based on a final paper which will be published on http://werkgroepcaraibischeletteren.nl/

 Check Datanose for the exact information.

 Check the website.

-Other parties, such as contract students or students from other institutions, interested can register from 1 June 2017 through the registration form.
+- Such as contract students or students from other institutions, interested can register from June 14 through the registration form.